 Most of those companies don’t even list on their label the exact chemical compounds that are in those oxygen type cleaners and hide them under various names of “patented formulas” for example.

 Get bleach style clean without toxicity

 We wanted to make a product that was as effective as eliminating the toughest stains as the chemically charged Oxy-Cleaners.
 Without the terrible toxicity that they all carry.

 You deserve to be able to bust through stains without exposing yourself or your family to toxic chemicals.
 We also knew it was a scam to simply dye your clothes blue and call them clean by tricking your eyes!

-Oxyboost used sodium percarbonate as the chief active ingredient, but we don’t use any of those other types of activators or chemicals in order to trick your eyes into believing that your clothes are cleaner.
-The concentration and purity that we have achieved in our formula is unmatched in the industry, and you won’t need the other chemical cheat codes on the market!
+Oxyboost uses sodium percarbonate as the chief active ingredient.
+We don’t use any of those other types of activators or chemicals in order to trick your eyes into believing that your clothes are cleaner.
+The concentration and purity that we have achieved in our formula is unmatched in the industry.
+You won’t need the other chemical cheat codes on the market!

-It’s one of the safest, most non-toxic oxygen cleaners that have ever been created, and we have THOUSANDS of satisfied customers who have been using this product for years as an alternative to bleach that will never look back.
+It’s one of the safest, most non-toxic oxygen cleaners that have ever been created.
+We have THOUSANDS of satisfied customers who have been using this product for years as an alternative to bleach that will never look back.

 Don’t bleach ever again…oxyboost.
 Your fabrics and your family will thank you.